Napam/meny/README.md

 Enter choice:
 ```
 Sometimes I don't want to run everything at once.
 Maybe I just want to backup data instead of doing all the things.
 This framework will enable a very quick implementation of a console.
+Without the console I would need to find the right file to run (and maybe comment things out first as well).
+The console organizes everything into one place.

 # What to run
 ```